 Lauderdale County/ Meridian Junior Miss Awarded to the winners of the Junior Miss Competition.
-Future Teachers of America (FTA) Given to a deserving education major. • Given to a student in a health-related field who agrees to work after graduation in Winston County.
-Lanier Walker Navy League Scholarship Given to a deserving MCC student. • • The Choctaw Indian Tribe offers numerous scholarships to its constituents to attend MCC.
+Future Teachers of America (FTA) Given to a deserving education major.
+Given to a student in a health-related field who agrees to work after graduation in Winston County.
+Lanier Walker Navy League Scholarship Given to a deserving MCC student.
+Mississippi Band of Choctaw Indian The Choctaw Indian Tribe offers numerous scholarships to its Scholarships constituents to attend MCC.
 MCC Band and Chorus Scholarships Awarded to MCC band members or chorus members.